memgraph/documentation/pages/help-center/faq.md

 - view and optimize query performance
 - develop custom procedures in Python
 - manage stream connections.

-### Can I only use Memgraph Lab?

-No, Memgraph Lab can connect only to a running Memgraph instance.

 ### Can I customize the visual appearance of my graph results?